Copyright 2010: J & D Wood Crafters | Lighthouse Salt and Pepper Grinder. All Rights Reserved.

 About the salt and pepper grinders:

 As with all of our products, each lighthouse salt and pepper grinder is made by hand, and no two are exactly alike.
-The creation of these lighthouse grinders (patent pending) requires many steps and takes a few days to complete.
+The creation of these patented lighthouse grinders requires many steps and takes a few days to complete.
 We begin by turning pieces of maple, sapele, and mahogany into cylinders.
 The cylinders are cut into pieces, then glued together in alternating colors to form the foundation for the lighthouse design.
 The center of the structure is drilled out to accept the grinder mechanism, then the structure is put on the lathe and turned to its final shape.
 The top is turned separately.
 The maple that is used for the “light” of the lighthouse is divided into fourths, and pieces of thin black veneer are placed between the pieces before it is turned on the lathe, to give the appearance of lenses, or panes of glass.
 When the grinder and top have been turned, each is sanded thoroughly for a smooth finish, then several coats of tung oil are applied to give the finished grinder a rich shine and a durable finish.